humanprotocol/human-protocol/packages/core/README.md

 - `cancel()`

   Cancels the escrow, and sends the remaining funds to the canceler.
 Escrow status is changed to `Cancelled`.
+  > Only trusted handlers can call this function.

 - `addTrustedHandlers(trustedHandlers)`